The cheapest Squier Strat

 Of course it is.

-Over the weekend I ran down to Guitar Center Plano Texas to pick up a pack of strings, saw a Special Edition Squier Bullet Strat in Sea Foam Green (seen above), and tried it out.
+Over the weekend I ran down to a Guitar Center to pick up a pack of strings, saw a Special Edition Squier Bullet Strat in Sea Foam Green (seen above), and tried it out.

 Now to note, this is literally the cheapest adult size Strat that Squier makes.
 And it's still as cool as it ever was.